sweetsmint/Composition_Java/README.md

 ## Updating dependencies

-Let's say you've customized your app and i
+Let's say you've customized your app and it's time to make a change to your `Gemfile` or `package.json` file.

+Without Docker you'd normally run `bundle install` or `yarn install`.